Samidha07/Samidha07/README.md

 ### Hi there, I'm Samidha Ramteke! 👋

-🚀 Enthusiastic Final year Computer Engineering student with a knack for creative solutions.
+🚀 Enthusiastic Final year Computer Engineering student at Pune Institute of Computer Technology.

 ✨ I bring a background in 2D Game Development using Lua & Love2D (framework), complemented by beginner-level Unity experience.
 My curiosity-driven exploration of diverse technologies is inspired by a desire to enrich my skill set.